WangOldBig/SPE_Database/README.md

 This project was inspired by [the Confidence Database](https://doi.org/10.1038/s41562-019-0813-1).
 We aimed at curating a database that include trial-level data and other meta-data from as many empirical studies that used self-matching task from [Sui, He, &amp; Humphreys (2012)](http://www.ncbi.nlm.nih.gov/pubmed/22963229). `<!-- OSF, preprint, and publication links will be directly added to this paragraph -->`

-This database compiles data from  **[X] published papers** , covering **[Y] experiments** and **[Z] participants** in total.
+This database compiles data from  **25 published papers** , covering **[Y] experiments** and **[Z] participants** in total.
 Each dataset includes information on reaction times (RTs), accuracy (ACC), and relevant experimental conditions.
 The included studies come from diverse cultural and experimental backgrounds, facilitating cross-study comparisons and meta-analytic investigations.

 This project is in parallel with an on-going preregistered meta-analysis leading by Hu Chuan-Peng and Zheng Liu (see registry [here](https://osf.io/euqmf)).